 The Board has the power to make investments as it deems fit.
 Following a review during 2022, the Board agreed to place funds with investment managers Sarasin & Partners in line with its policy to maintain the real value of the assets whilst generating a stable and sustainable return within an acceptable level of risk.
-The funds were placed in 2023.
+The funds were placed in 2023 and the Board continued to monitor performance throughout 2024.
+The investment objective of the Fund is to achieve long-term capital and income growth, in 2024 the portfolio performance was slightly lower than benchmarks set achieving 12.2% against a benchmark of 14.3%.